vserova/book/pages/ch_app.md

     dispd.cgi?service=<name>

 which can be followed by parameters (if applicable) to be passed to the service.
-The <span class="nctnt ncbi-code">\<name\></span> defines the name of the service to be used.
+The `<name>` defines the name of the service to be used.
 The other parameters take the form of one or more of the following constructs:

     &<param>[=<value>]